-Manchester-based Insync Bikes and inventor pushing ahead with special needs trike design
+Manchester-based Insync Bikes and part-time inventor get backing of global manufacturer for special needs trike

-A part-time inventor whose design for a special needs trike for children caught public attention earlier this year says progress is being made to bring the design to a global market.
+A part-time inventor whose design for a trike for special needs children caught public attention has received the backing of a second global business to help bring his work to market.

-Les McMahon and his trike shot to prominence in June when the media reported he is working with designers at Insync Bikes in Manchester owned by India’s Hero Cycles, the world’s biggest bike maker by volume, to perfect the trike he has engineered for his young neighbour.
+Les McMahon is working with Manchester-based Insync Bikes to perfect the trike he engineered for his young neighbour.

 Les, from Ellenbrook, Worsley, made the original trike in his garden shed to enable 13-year-old neighbour Lewis Flint to get out on the roads with his parents, Dawn and Andy.